You are here

 Database and Biorepository Access

 The Clinical Core has established a database and biorepository.
 This Database includes nearly 1900 HIV-infected persons receiving care in the Duke University Adult Infectious Diseases Clinic and will soon include approximately 100 HIV-infected children and adolescents receiving care in the Pediatric Infectious Diseases Clinic.
 The demographics of these patient populations mirror the reported demographics for North Carolina (57% African American and 28% women).
-There are currently over 60,000 plasma specimens in this biorepository.
+There are currently over 70,000 plasma samples in this biorepository.

 The Clinical Core supports Community Advisory Boards (CABs) in Durham, North Carolina and in Moshi, Tanzania.
 The CABs provide CFAR investigators with an important opportunity to interact with the community and receive feedback on study proposals and to disseminate research results back to the community.
 The Durham CAB meets every two months.
 The Moshi CAB meets monthly, and it has separate meetings for a Youth CAB.
 These CABs have been active within the National CFAR CAB Coalition, attending meetings in Philadelphia, Seattle and Boston and participate on conference calls.
 Julieta Giner is the Durham CAB liaison.
 Bona Shirima is the Moshi CAB liaison.
 Both have many years of experience working with the HIV- infected and HIV-affected communities.